 is a mother of 2 children, one of them is four year old.
 She is also the primary caregiver of her mother.
 They live in Mindanao, the southernmost island of the Philippines.
 I live in a remote village up in the mountains by the coast of Malita, Davao Occidental, with my mother and my two children.
 It takes 2 hours to walk to the city.
 I chose to stay here because my mom suffers from bronchopneumonia and I need to take care of her.
 Since the coal power plant started operating in our province, the residents have been experiencing many health problems such as coughs, colds, and fever.
 My house is at the back of the power plant facing the sea.
 There are many cargo vessels passing by carrying chemical materials for the power plant.
 During the shipping hours, people experience coughing, colds and difficulty breathing.
 As a mother of a 4-year-old child, air pollution is my main concern since my child suffers from asthma.
 When the power plant is operating and emiting smoke, we can smell the foul odor coming from it.
 This happens around 1:00 AM to 3:00 AM and 5:00 AM to 6:00 AM on a daily basis.
 Although our house is right beside the power plant and we are deeply impacted, we don't know what to do to change the situation because we are only ordinary people in the province.

-39

-INDONESIA

-41 INDONESIA

-Map of PM{2.5} concentration in 2020
+39 INDONESIA INDONESIA Map of PM2.5 concentration in 2020 of the total population were exposed to annual average $PM{2.5}$ concentrations that were at least five times over the WHO guideline.
+INDONESIA PM2.5 Exposure Analysis Provinces with the highest exposure to pollution ( $\mu g/m^3$ )

+100%

-100% of the total population of Indonesia lived in areas where estimated annual average $PM{2.5}$ concentrations were greater than 5 μg/m3, meaning that almost everyone was breathing air that didn't meet WHO guidelines.
+of the total population of Indonesia lived in areas where estimated annual average $PM{2.5}$ concentrations were greater than 5 μg/m, meaning that almost everyone was breathing air that didn't meet WHO guidelines.

 It is estimated that: